 The Serra Club of South Herts continues to meet every month, on the second Tuesday of the month.
-Our meetings have moved online for the time being – so if you would like to join us, please do get in touch using the form on the contact page and we will share the instructions on how to join!
+As we are now in the Spring/Summer season, we are once again meeting in person – if you would like to join us, please do get in touch using the form on the contact page and we will give you the details of our next meeting.

 It was a special evening for South Herts Serra Club when Sr. Mary Joachim attended in March.
 Sr. Mary Joachim, who had been a sister in the congregation of Mother Teresa, runs The Mission of Hope in Ethiopia and was back in her home town of Watford whilst on a sabbatical in the UK.
 Sr Joachim gave a most absorbing and engaging talk on her missionary work and the difficulties and dangers she faces in the area she covers.

 Sr Joachim was born in Watford in 1959 and her mother Helen was a member of the Serra club in the 80’s.
 She was baptised at Holy Rood RC Church and attended Holy Rood RC Primary School followed by St Michael’s Catholic High School.
 During her teens in Our Lady & St Michaels parish, she participated in many parish activities and became a member of the Legion of Mary, visiting patients in Leavesden Hospital.
 The parish priest at the time, Fr Gerard Mulvaney, played a very important figure in the development of her vocation and in 1980 she joined the Missionaries of Charity – later the Congregation of Mother Theresa.